yuko1101/discord.js-core/README.md

  - Easy to combine Actions and a message (called MessageCore)

 ## 1. Installation
-Run `npm install yuko1101/discord-core` in the terminal.
+Run `npm install discord.js-core` in the terminal.

-**DO NOT install discord.js.** discord-core has discord.js inside.
+**DO NOT install discord.js.** discord.js-core has discord.js inside.

 Installing another discord.js can occur some class definition errors.